bactopia/bactopia/docs/acknowledgements.md

 Wellcome Open Res 3, 124 (2018)._

 ## Programs Included In Bactopia
 Below is a list of tools (alphabetical) *directly* called by Bactopia.
+A link to software page as well as the citation (if available) has been included.

 * __[Ariba](https://github.com/sanger-pathogens/ariba)__
 Antimicrobial Resistance Identification By Assembly